Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 You can find a good electronic kit for a reasonable price these days and it will provide you with a pretty realistic feel.
 Aside from silent practicing using headphones or speakers on lower volume, you can also use this kit for recording and even live gigs.
 What’s more, they’re really easy to transport.
 No need to isolate anything, not ever the door to the room.
 Read our in-depth guide on recording drums.

-But if you want to keep it acoustic, adding mesh heads to your drum components will significantly lower the noise from your drum kit.
+But if you want to keep it acoustic, adding mesh heads to your drum components will significantly lower the noise.
 These specialized drum heads will give you the same exact feeling with low volume.
 So although soundproofing for the drum room is important, the addition of mesh heads helps as well.

 Low volume cymbals